JackGruber/joplin-plugin-note-overview/README.md

 ### My overview note is not being updated automatically

-The overview note will not be updated in the background if it's currently opened (i.e. displayed and/or edited).
+The overview note will not be updated in the background if it's currently openedis in the markdown editor, split view or in the WYSIWYG

 ## Develop